Neil Flynn: The Middle

-Flynn's played the supporting role of lower-class dad Mike Heck on ABC's The Middle (2009–2018).
+Flynn played the supporting role of lower-class dad Mike Heck on ABC's The Middle (2009–2018).
 The character had three children and worked at the Orson Limestone Quarry in rural central Indiana.

 For his work on The Middle, Flynn was nominated for Best Supporting Actor in a Comedy Series at the 6th Critics' Choice Television Awards.

 Voice-over work

 Flynn has also done voice acting for the animated series Buzz Lightyear of Star Command, though he is better known for voicing the popular characters Skidd McMarx and the Plumber in the first three Ratchet & Clank games for the PlayStation 2.
-He also made a guest appearance in Kim Possible.
+He also made 2 guest appearances in Kim Possible.

 Flynn voiced the character Max Flush on the FOX TV show Bob's Burgers in the episode "O.T.: The Outside Toilet".

 As of 2015, he was providing the voice of Chuck, the foster father of the title character in the DC Comics animated web series Vixen.